 In infrequent instances, liposuction can lead to loss of life.
 Research on the subject is mixed, but estimates range from 3 to 100 deaths per 100,000 liposuction surgeries.

-What About RecoveryRecovery following liposuction is relatively straightforward.
-Preliminary swelling is generally smaller than the size of the fat pockets preceding surgery.
-Discharge from the small incision sites is typical during the first 24 hours after treatments.
-It is important to take in plenty of fluids throughout the first few days following your surgery.
-You will be furnished with compression garments that should be worn over the treated locations for approximately 4 to 6 weeks.
-Depending upon your level of discomfort, physical activity may be resumed within two days of your surgery.
-You will see quick improvement of the treated areas after the treatment, and final benefits usually happen within 3 months.
+What About RecoveryRecovery following liposuction is pretty uncomplicated.
+Preliminary swelling is usually smaller than the size of the fat pockets preceding surgery.
+Drainage from the small incision sites is common throughout the first 24 hours after procedures.
+It is essential to drink plenty of fluids over the first few days following your operation.
+You will be supplied with compression garments that ought to be worn over the treated areas for around 4 to 6 weeks.
+Depending on your level of pain, physical activity may be resumed within two days of your surgery.
+You will see quick improvement of the treated areas shortly after the process, and final benefits usually occur within 3 months.

 [yt_playlist mainid=”xLu-nbFaRW4″ vdid=”xLu-nbFaRW4,xw3QsfT_K_U,uEf4azh0Fko,nfRsBijqS4E” novd=”4″]